dbardbar/jstacktop/README.md

 Linux's top shows CPU usage per thread, but obviosuly is unaware of Java-specific info.

 jstacktop comes to bridge this gap.
-It runs jstacktop and calculated CPU usage per thread based on /proc.
+It runs jstack and calculated CPU usage per thread based on /proc.
 It then outputs something very similar to jstack output, but with CPU% per thread.

 # Usage:
 Usage: fstool jstacktop [pid] -s